-The following table shows the total compensation for non-employee directors during 2021.
-David Wang, our sole executive officer who served as a member of the board during 2021, did not receive any additional compensation for service as a director in 2021.
-In addition, Yinan Xiang waived any right to receive annual cash retainers, annual equity compensation or other compensation in connection with her board and committee service in 2021 and therefore did not receive any compensation for service as a director in 2021.
+The following table shows the total compensation for non-employee directors during 2022.
+David Wang, our sole executive officer who served as a member of the board during 2022, did not receive any additional compensation for such service as a director.

-2021 DIRECTOR COMPENSATION
+2022 DIRECTOR COMPENSATION